stevenc-stb/spdx-3-model/model/Core/Vocabularies/DocumentState.md

 ## Entries

-- Draft: in production
+- draft: in production
-- Active: in use
+- active: in use
-- Obsolete: superseded or not valid at present
+- obsolete: superseded or not valid at present
-- Other: other
+- other: other